-DCU has made a strong commitment to play a leadership role in ECIU developments.
-During the reporting period, DCU has worked closely with the European Commission to support ECIU becoming the first European University Alliance to e-seal and issue micro-credentials.
+DCU has made a strong commitment to play a leadership role in ECIU developments and has worked closely with the European Commission to support ECIU becoming the first European University Alliance to e-seal and issue micro-credentials.

-Internally at DCU, governance structures have been put in place to ensure oversight of ECIU activities and delivery on the ECIUn+ project: i) The DCU ECIU Strategic Oversight Committee, provides institutional oversight, guidance and direction in relation to a variety of projects and activities, implementation of which is central to the realisation of university strategic objectives as they relate to ECIU.
+Internally at DCU, governance structures are in place to ensure oversight of ECIU activities and delivery on the ECIUn+ project: i) The DCU ECIU Strategic Oversight Committee, provides institutional oversight, guidance and direction in relation to a variety of projects and activities, implementation of which is central to the realisation of university strategic objectives as they relate to ECIU.
 The Committee is a constituent element of both ECIU and University governance structures, being a sub-committee of Education Committee.
 Membership comprises: the Vice President for Academic Affairs (Chair); Vice President for Research; DCU Chair of Digital Learning; Executive Director of Engagement; the Executive Deans for each of the five faculties; and ECIU Senior Project Officer. ii) The ECIUn+ Implementation Group, reporting to the University's ECIU Strategic Oversight Committee, is delivering on DCU's commitments in the ECIUn+ project, namely: the identification, development and delivery of innovative curricular changes involving challenged-based learning, associated modules, micro-credentials and mobility opportunities and related tasks to ensure realisation of those in the context of ECIU University.
 Membership includes the ECIU Senior Project Officer (Chair) and representatives from: DCU Studio; Registry; Teaching Enhancement Unit; Placement; Office of the Vice-President of Academic Affairs; Information Systems Services; Communications, Marketing and Events Department; and all five faculties.
+During the 2023/24 academic year, the Implementation Group continued its delivery on ECIUn+ with FEC delivering two modules to incoming ECIU students and opening space in the programme for DCU students to participate in a module delivered by Linköping University.